 The built in auto-categorization of our spendings also makes tracking expenses a lot easier and saves us some time.
 We highly recommend testing out N26, if you’re looking for a free, modern bank account with tons of useful features and free payments in any currency.

-You can open a free N26 account within a couple of minutes here.
+If you enjoyed the review and you’d like to support me, you can open a free N26 account within a couple of minutes via this link.